-- a) The generation of garbage is inseparably linked with the amount of people onboard a ship.
-And cruise/passenger ships per definition have large crew and passengers on board, every cruise/passenger ship generates substantial amounts of garbage. - b) As it is not allowed to discharge any garbage at sea (except for food waste, under specific conditions), for hygienic reasons the ship's crew in general is not keep on keeping the garbage onboard the ship and, especially after long travels, are therefore happy to deliver their garbage to a PRF.

-- c) Garbage from ships is relatively similar to municipal waste, which is generated in every city and port.
-Therefore, means for collection (garbage trucks, skips, waste containers) of this type of waste are relatively inexpensive (especially when compared with specific chemical wastes) and easily available. - d) Although appendix II to MARPOL Annex V provides different categories56 of garbage to be grouped in the Garbage Record Book, it does not require onboard segregation of these waste types.
+- b) As it is not allowed to discharge any garbage at sea (except for food waste, under specific conditions), for hygienic reasons the ship's crew in general is not keen on keeping the garbage onboard the ship and, especially after long travels, are therefore happy to deliver their garbage to a PRF - c) Garbage from ships is relatively similar to municipal waste, which is generated in every city and port.
+Therefore, means for collection (garbage trucks, skips, waste containers) of this type of waste are relatively inexpensive (especially when compared with specific chemical wastes) and easily available. - d) Although appendix II to MARPOL Annex V provides different categories of garbage to be grouped in the Garbage Record Book, it does not require onboard segregation of these waste types.
 In addition, MARPOL Annex V does not contain a requirement to segregate hazardous garbage from non-hazardous garbage.
-As a consequence, the cost for collection and treatment of mixed garbage is not only determined by the volume of the garbage delivered, but also by the amount of hazardous wastes (as the cost for handling and treatment of this type of waste is significantly higher). - e) Cruise ship operators often maintain high environmental standards and implement some of the most advanced waste management schemes in the maritime industry, including the segregation of several hazardous and non-hazardous waste streams. - 111.
-Considering the outcome of the assessments of cost recovery systems: - a) It was found that lower amounts of waste are delivered to ports that charge in relation to the volumes of waste delivered, when compared with ports with indirect fee systems in place. - b) Whereas these levels were relatively low until 2008, in recent years a clear rising trend has been observed in ports with NSF systems.
+As a consequence, the cost for collection and treatment of mixed garbage is not only determined by the volume of the garbage delivered, but also by the amount of hazardous wastes (as the cost for handling and treatment of this type of waste is significantly higher). - e) Cruise ship operators often maintain high environmental standards and implement some of the most advanced waste management schemes in the maritime industry, including the segregation of several hazardous and non-hazardous waste streams.

+- a) It was found that lower amounts of waste are delivered to ports that charge in relation to the volumes of waste delivered, when compared with ports with indirect fee systems in place. - b) Whereas these levels were relatively low until 2008, in recent years a clear rising trend has been observed in ports with NSF systems.
 This finding is in line with how a NSF cost recovery system provides incentives to deliver in the port. - c) Directive (EU) 2019/883 contains the requirement to implement a 100% indirect cost recovery system for MARPOL Annex V other than cargo residues.
-This 100% indirect fee will ensure a right of delivery without any additional charges based on volume of waste delivered, except when this volume of waste delivered exceeds the maximum dedicated storage capacity as mentioned in the form set out in Annex 257 to Directive (EU) 2019/883. - d) Although it is generally perceived that the 100% NSF system, apart from being transparent and relatively simple to manage, has the advantage to provide a significant incentive not to discharge garbage at sea, it is sometimes also mentioned58 that this system does not provide a clear incentive for ships to reduce waste generation on board.
-This can be addressed by introducing: - e) - a. for non-EU ports: limited volumes included in the NSF (reasonable amounts); or - b. reduced waste fees for ships generating less amounts of waste a) MARPOL Annex VI includes waste from exhaust gas cleaning systems (scrubbers sludge) and ozone depleting substances (ODS).
-As ODS are mainly handled through repair yards, they are not being included in fee systems.
+This 100% indirect fee will ensure a right of delivery without any additional charges based on volume of waste delivered, except when this volume of waste delivered exceeds the maximum dedicated storage capacity as mentioned in the form set out in Annex 2 to Directive (EU) 2019/883. - d) Although it is generally perceived that the 100% NSF system, apart from being transparent and relatively simple to manage, has the advantage to provide a significant incentive not to discharge garbage at sea, it is sometimes also mentioned that this system does not provide a clear incentive for ships to reduce waste generation on board.
+This can be addressed by introducing: - a. for non-EU ports: limited volumes included in the NSF (reasonable amounts); or - b. reduced waste fees for ships generating less amounts of waste

-- for EU ports: 100% NSF system
+• for EU ports: 100% NSF system

-- for non-EU ports: 100% NSF system, or NSF system with reasonable amounts
+• for non-EU ports: 100% NSF system, or NSF system with reasonable amounts

-- 6.2.5 MARPOL Annex VI wastes